 Youth Program Leader

 Rachel Shar grew up in a small town in Caroll County, Maryland where her immediate Jewish community was limited to one synagogue with a few dozen families.
-At Towson University, where she studied Elementary Education, Rachel was able to combine the two passions she had been developing as a child and teenager and create the framework for who she is today.
-Between classes, Rachel could either be found in the campus daycare where she was a lead teacher, or at the Towson Hillel where she served as President.
-Her Freshman year, Rachel also met her husband, Dov, at a Hillel event.
+At Towson University, where she studied Elementary Education, Rachel was able to combine the two passions she developed as a child and teenager and create the framework for who she is today.
+Between classes, Rachel could either be found in the campus daycare where she was a lead teacher or at the Towson Hillel where she served as President.
+Her freshman year, Rachel also met her husband, Dov, at a Hillel event.
 As their relationship flourished, so did Rachel’s love for Judaism.

-As a member of the Baltimore Jewish community, Rachel has worked with Jewish children from all backgrounds as a teacher or director at institutions as diverse as Bais Yaakov, Beth Tfiloh Camps, Shoresh, and Coppermine, and is currently a first grade teacher at Ohr Chaddash Academy.
+As a member of the Baltimore Jewish community, Rachel has worked with Jewish children from all backgrounds as a teacher and director at institutions as diverse as Bais Yaakov, Beth Tfiloh Camps, Shoresh, and Coppermine.
+Rachel is currently a first-grade teacher at Ohr Chadash Academy.

-Among all the incredible institutions that Rachel has worked with, one institution has stood out as a home away from home for Rachel, Dov and their four children: Eitan, Rena, Addie, and Leora.
+Among all the incredible institutions with which Rachel has worked, one institution stands out as a home away from home for Rachel, Dov and their four children: Eitan, Rena, Addie, and Leora.
 Ner Tamid has been the everlasting flame at the center of the Shar family’s Jewish home.
 Over the past seven years at Ner Tamid, they have found spirituality, deep friendships, and community built by diverse and unique individuals.